Understanding LVEF Range: Measurement, Implications, and Improvement Strategies

 • Client Education: Educating patients about their condition and the importance of adhering to treatment empowers them to take an active role in managing their health.

-By implementing these strategies, healthcare professionals can effectively work towards improving the LVEF range and enhancing the overall health of their patients.
+By implementing these strategies, healthcare professionals can effectively work towards improving the LVEF and enhancing the overall health of their patients.

 The central node represents the main goal of improving LVEF, while each branch shows a different strategy.
 Follow the branches to see specific actions that can be taken under each strategy.